hantsy/spring-reactive-sample/docs/data.md

 Spring Data also added Reactive Streams support into the existing projects.

-NoSQL support, such as Redis, MongoDB, Couchbase and Cassandra are the first-class citizen in the webflux world.
+NoSQL support, such as Redis, MongoDB, Couchbase and Cassandra are the first-class citizen in the WebFlux world.

-RDBMS support, such as JDBC and JPA are designated for blocking access will not work under the new webflux applications.
+RDBMS support, such as JDBC and JPA are designated for blocking access will not work under the new WebFlux applications.

-To fix this issue, Spring team leads a new reactive specification [R2dbc](https://R2dbc.io) to access RDBMS. currently, MySQL(and MariaDB), MSSQL, Oracle, H2, PostgresSQL have got support.
+To resolve the problem, Spring team leads a new reactive specification [R2dbc](https://R2dbc.io) to access RDBMS.
+Similar to the JDBC specification, it provides a collection of standardized APIs and allow you to implement your own database drivers through `r2dbc-spi`.
+Check the [R2dbc website](https://r2dbc.io/) for more info.

+Currently, MySQL(and MariaDB), MSSQL, Oracle, H2, PostgresSQL have got support.

 ## Reactive Repository